-- Be extra vigilant when handling any bank transactions on the internet, even on your
+- Be extra vigilant when handling any bank transactions on the internet

-- Triple check bank account numbers and sort codes and don’t take your eye off the screen for even a minute when logged into your online banking.
+- Triple check bank account numbers and sort codes and don’t take your eye off the screen (even for only a minute!) when logged into your online banking

-- If you receive an email from your bank, do not follow any links.
-Only browse to online banking yourself so that you know it’s the correct place.
+- If you receive an email that appears to be from your bank, do not follow any links.
+Only browse to online banking yourself so that you know it’s the correct place

 A case of Online Banking Fraud

 We have also seen a case where a someone followed all this advice but were let down by their bank’s security.

 Their bank required a card reader to change bank details and perform transfers, which you expect to keep you safe.

 It appears their machines had a piece of NextGen malware which was able to evade the security measures in place.
 The attacker watched their activity and altered the request that was sent from the user’s browser to the bank, changing account details.

 Multiple anti-virus and anti-malware packages did not pick up malware, meaning they did not know this threat was on their machine.
 Custard’s Managed NextGen antivirus did pick up the malware so could have prevented the fraud.

 Also, bear in mind that online banking apps on a recent Apple mobile phone or tablet are more secure than using a website on your computer as it’s not possible to infect an iOS device with banking malware or install applications that are not from the app store.